fxdgear/cb-trending/README.md

 		pip install -r requirements.txt
 		python app.py

+3. Double-check Redis is running on your local machine.
-3. Also at the command line, populate the data store:
+4. Also at the command line, populate the data store:

 		python populate.py gizmodo.com avc.com someecards.com

 	Run this command at least twice, 5-20 seconds apart.
 (The further apart, the more interesting the results.
 See the note below.)

-4. Download and use an HTTP request simular like [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) to test the API (or enjoy the raw data in any Web browser): [http://127.0.0.1:5000/api/1/trending?host=gizmodo.com](http://127.0.0.1:5000/api/1/trending?host=gizmodo.com)
+5. Download and use an HTTP request simular like [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) to test the API (or enjoy the raw data in any Web browser): [http://127.0.0.1:5000/api/1/trending?host=gizmodo.com](http://127.0.0.1:5000/api/1/trending?host=gizmodo.com)

 # API